LasseHave/simple_soundboard/README.md

 Pressing "a" will then play a_test.mp3.

+It is highly recommended only to use sounds up to 10 seconds!

 ## Getting started
 ### Windows
 Run the command to install python and pip through chocolatey, if not already installed: